 German A1, B1 or B2 – Which language certificate do I need?

-The German A1 to C2 certificates are based on the Common European Framework of Reference (CEFR).
-This is there to make the different exams, courses and degrees comparable and to set a common level.
-In addition, the CEFR establishes an internationally recognized benchmark for the acquisition of language skills with the help of the 6 different levels.
+The German A1 to C2 certificates are based on the Common European Framework of Reference for Languages (CEFR).
+This is there to make the different examinations, courses and qualifications comparable and to define a common level.
+The CEFR also establishes an internationally recognized standard for the acquisition of language skills with the help of 6 different levels.

-What is the difference between the German A1 and C2 certificates?
+What is the difference between the German A1 to C2 certificates?

-We have already been able to help more than 3000 immigrants
+We have already been able to help more than 3000 foreigners

-You can’t get an appointment, you have problems with the foreigner’s registration office (Ausländerbehörde) or your application was rejected?
+Can't get an appointment, having problems with Foreigners' office or your application has been rejected?
 We are sure that we can help you too!

 German A1 – Beginners

-“Can understand and use familiar, everyday expressions and very simple phrases aimed at the satisfaction of needs of a concrete type.
-Can introduce him/herself and others and can ask other people questions about themselves – e.g. where they live, what kind of people they know or what kind of things they have – and can give answers to questions of this kind.
-Can communicate in a simple way if interlocutors speak slowly and clearly and are willing to help.”[1]
+"Can understand and use familiar, everyday expressions and very simple phrases aimed at satisfying specific needs.
+Can introduce themselves and others and ask other people questions about themselves - e.g. where they live, what people they know or what things they have - and can answer questions of this kind.
+Can communicate in a simple way if the person they are talking to speaks slowly and clearly and is willing to help."[1]

 German A2 – Basic knowledge

-“Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. personal and family information, shopping, work, local area).
-Can communicate in simple, routine situations involving simple and direct exchange of information on familiar and routine matters.
-Can describe in simple terms own background and education, immediate environment and things related to immediate needs.”[2]
+"Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. personal and family information, shopping, work, local area).
+Can communicate in simple, routine situations involving a simple and direct exchange of information about familiar and routine matters.
+Can use simple means to describe own background and education, immediate environment and things related to immediate needs."[2].

 German B1 – Advanced language use

-“Can understand the main points when clear standard language is used and when dealing with familiar matters from work, school, leisure, etc.”.
-Can deal with most situations encountered when travelling in the language area.
-Can express him/herself simply and coherently on familiar topics and personal areas of interest.
-Can report on experiences and events, describe dreams, hopes and ambitions, and give brief reasons or explanations for plans and opinions.”[3]
+"Can understand the main points when clear standard language is used and when dealing with familiar matters from work, school, leisure, etc. Can deal with most situations encountered when traveling in the language area.
+Can express him/herself simply and coherently on familiar topics and areas of personal interest.
+Can talk about experiences and events, describe dreams, hopes and ambitions, and give brief reasons or explanations for plans and opinions."[3].

 German B2 – Independent use of language

-“Can understand the main ideas of complex texts on both concrete and abstract topics, including technical discussions in his/her field of specialization.
-Can communicate so spontaneously and fluently that a normal conversation with native speakers is quite possible without major effort on either side.
-Can express him/herself clearly and in detail on a wide range of subjects, explaining a point of view on a topical issue and giving the advantages and disadvantages of various options.”[4]
+"Can understand the main ideas of complex texts on both concrete and abstract topics; also understands technical discussions in his/her field of specialization.
+Can communicate so spontaneously and fluently that a normal conversation with native speakers is possible without great effort on either side.
+Can express him/herself clearly and in detail on a wide range of topics, explain a viewpoint on a topical issue and give the advantages and disadvantages of various options."[4].

-“Can understand a wide range of demanding, longer texts and also grasp implicit meanings.
-Can express him/herself fluently and spontaneously without having to search for clearly identifiable words.
-Can use language effectively and flexibly in social and professional life or in training and study.
-Can express him/herself clearly, in a structured and detailed way on complex subjects, making appropriate use of various means of linking text.”[5]
+"Can understand a wide range of demanding, longer texts and also grasp implicit meanings.
+Can express him/herself fluently and spontaneously without often having to search for clearly recognizable words.
+Can use language effectively and flexibly in social, professional, educational and academic contexts.
+Can express him/herself clearly, in a structured and detailed way on complex subjects, using a variety of text linking devices appropriately."[5]

-“Can understand with ease virtually everything he/she reads or hears.
-Can summarize information from a variety of written and spoken sources, giving reasons and explanations in a coherent presentation.
-Can express him/herself spontaneously, with great fluency and accuracy, making clear finer shades of meaning even in more complex situations.”[6]
+"Can understand with ease practically everything he/she reads or hears.
+Can summarize information from different written and oral sources, giving reasons and explanations in a coherent presentation.
+Can express him/herself spontaneously, very fluently and precisely and can also make finer nuances of meaning clear in more complex situations."[6]

 How do I find out what language level I am at?

-Which language certificate do I need for the settlement permit?
+Which language certificate do I need for Settlement permit?

-The requirement to have sufficient knowledge of the German language is laid down in § 9 para.
-2 No. 7 Residence Act.
+The requirement to have sufficient knowledge of the German language is set out in Section 9 (2) No. 7 AufenthG.
 However, applicants are regularly faced with the question of which certificate they need for this.

-German B1 for settlement permit after 5 years (principle)
+German B1 for Settlement permit after 5 years (basic principle)

-To meet the requirements of the § 9 para.
-2 Sentence 1 No. 7 i.V.m. § 2 para.
-11 Residence Act and to obtain a permanent right of residence in Germany, the language level German B1 is required.
-This level can also be proven by successfully passing the German Test for Immigrants (DTZ) as part of integration courses.
+In order to fulfill the requirements of § 9 para.
+2 sentence 1 no. 7 in conjunction with § 2 para. § Section 2 (11) AufenthG and to obtain a permanent right of residence in Germany, the German language level B1 is required.
+This level can also be demonstrated by successfully passing the German Test for Immigrants (DTZ) as part of integration courses.

-If you are a recognized refugee in the sense of the Residence Act and do not apply for a settlement permit after 3 years but after 5 years, you will need the following acc. § 26 para.
-3 Sentence 1 No. 4 i.V.m. § 2 para.
-10 Residence Act only language skills at the German A2 level.
+If you are a recognized refugee within the meaning of the Residence Act in Germany and do not apply for Settlement permit after 3 years, but only after 5 years, you only need language skills at A2 level in accordance with § 26 para.
+3 sentence 1 no. 4 in conjunction with § 2 para.
+10 AufenthG. § 2 Para.
+10 AufenthG, you only need language skills at German A2 level.

-As a recognized refugee, it is possible for you to receive a settlement permit after only 3 years.
-For this, however, you must prove that you have “mastered” the German language.
-So, in order to get a permanent right of residence as a refugee in Germany after only 3 years, you have to acc. § 26 para.
-3 Sentence 3 No. 3 i.V.m. § 2 para.
-12 Residence Act via Have language skills at the German C1 level.
+As a recognized refugee, you can obtain the Settlement permit after just 3 years.
+To do so, however, you must prove that you have "mastered" the German language.
+In order to obtain a permanent right of residence as a refugee in Germany after just 3 years, you must, in accordance with § 26 Para.
+3 Sentence 3 No. 3 in conjunction with § 2 Para.
+12 AufenthG, have language skills at the German language level. § Section 2 (12) AufenthG , you must havelanguage skills at German C1 level .

 German A1 for spouses

-For the reunification of spouses, simplified conditions apply.
-You must have a basic knowledge of German.
-In this case, proof of the German A1 language certificate is sufficient, i.e. passing the easiest of the 6 levels.
+Easier conditions apply for the reunification of spouses.
+You must have basic German language skills.
+Proof of the German A1 language certificate, i.e. passing the simplest of the 6 levels, is sufficient.

 How difficult are the individual certificates (German A1, A2, B1, B2, C1 & C2)?